 You get all the hiking tips you need at local tourist informations.
 Additionally, you find maps and route descriptions online.
 Many regions have interactive maps, that allows you to research and find the perfect hike.
 Moreover, most trails are well signposted and usually show distances both in length and time.
 Furthermore, the infrastructure in connection with hiking trails is usually well developed.
 Thus, you rarely need to look far to find neither accommodation, nor eateries.
 Even if bringing your own car makes a trip very convenient, you can usually get around quite comfortable in Austria with public transport.
 For example, if you fly to Austria, you would still have good access to many splendid hiking areas by public transport.
 The rail network is good in most parts of the country and where trains are lacking, the Postbus makes up for it.
 As it has a vast bus network across the country.

 Outdoor activities in Austria are not just about the nature, but equally much about an experiencing local culture.
 Besides, while hiking it’s not only important to get enough nourishment, but also to savour good local food and drink.
 It is rarely far between either lodging and eating places.
 Like in many alpine regions, Austria also has a large network of mountain cabins and lodges.
 Another advantage is that even smaller villages in Austria often have a bakery or deli shop where you can stock up on food for your trip.
-Sandwiches (semmel) with for example cold meats or cheese will only set you back less than a € 1 and upwards.
+Sandwiches (semmel) with for example cold meats or cheese will only set you back from a € 1 and upwards.
 Often lodges or restaurants along hiking trails also offer packed lunches or even picnic baskets.
 Put all the factors in this article together, and we think that we’ve a good case for calling Austria, the Hiker’s Heaven.

 Obsessed with stunning views I love hiking in Austria.
 Add to that magnificent nature and crisp fresh air – well, then you have the recipe for a brilliant day out in the Austrian Alps.
 The Speierck (2411 m / 7919 ft) in the holiday region Lungau offers an easy to medium level half-day hike.
 Cable […]